pidupuis/latex-alert-message/README.md

 ```

 The panel will adapt its size according to the length of the text (as you can see in the example).

+## Contributing

+Feel free to open [issues](https://github.com/pidupuis/latex-alert-message/issues) or create [pull requests](https://github.com/pidupuis/latex-alert-message/pulls).

+If you want to modify the package for personal use, you can manually edit the [package file](https://raw.githubusercontent.com/pidupuis/latex-alert-message/master/alertmessage.sty).

+If you want to create a TDS archive to share your modifications with your friends, use the [TDS generation script](https://raw.githubusercontent.com/pidupuis/latex-alert-message/master/generate_tds.sh).

+If you want to deploy your modifications on the CTAN by yourself, please take a different package name.